There is a lot of fear in the world right now.

 Now I want you to go back over that memory and remember what you were feeling then.
 Ask yourself what the younger you in that memory needed.
 Comfort?
 Acknowledgement?
 Love?
 If you were to go back in time and act as a guide for that younger you, what would you tell yourself?

 Stick with this visualization until you feel like the younger you has gotten everything you needed to feel okay, and then bring yourself back to the current moment.

 Once again feel the current fear in your body and notice if it feels any different.
 It’s okay if it doesn’t.
 Just notice.
 Try this visualization a few times and just see how it feels.

 Need more help?

-With my transformational coaching clients, I use hypnotherapy tools to help clients release old traumas (from this lifetime and/or previous lifetimes) so that they can feel lighter, more joyful, and accomplish new goals in their lives.
+I help my clients release old trauma so that they can feel lighter, more joyful, and accomplish new goals in their lives.
 Learn how you can work with me right here.